-would like to work with from their ACRE applications and determine the date and length of the show as well as whether it will be a solo or group show.
+KeijaunThomas, Distance Is Not Separation, My Last American Dollar Series, Performace, Curated by Anastasia Tinari-Karpova, ACRE Projects Gallery, 2017 determine the date and length of the show as well as whether it will be a solo or group show.
 Once the partner galleries have chosen the artists they want to work with, they will communicate directly with the artist in regards to planning the show.
-ACRE handles the show's publicity, and the residents handle the install.
+ACRE promotes the exhibitions to our network and the residents are responsible for installation of work.